software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > The `fetch` calls require somewhat boilerplate code, especially while sending JSON formatted data to the server with a POST request.
 Different HTTP client libraries such as [Axios](https://axios-http.com/docs/intro) are used to reduce this boiplerate code and to provide useful additional features.

-For example if we consider the example project, the logic of fetching and creating messages could be extracted into `getAllMessages` and `createMessage` functions:
+As an example, the logic of fetching and creating messages could be extracted into `getAllMessages` and `createMessage` functions:

 ```js
 const BACKEND_URL = "http://localhost:8080";